datalakehouse/docs/docs/platform/concepts/projects_accounts_access.rst

         Team-->Project;
         Project-->Service;

-You can use accounts and teams within the Aiven platform to implement Security Assertion Markup Language single sign-on (SAML SSO) using an identity provider such as Okta, GSuite, or AzureAD.
+You can use accounts and teams within the DLH platform to implement Security Assertion Markup Language single sign-on (SAML SSO) using an identity provider such as Okta, GSuite, or AzureAD.
 Security-conscious teams usually favor a combination of SAML and RBAC regardless of the size of team.

 Projects
 --------